Seeds, Clones, Auto, Photo, oh my! A Cannabis Primer.

 Don’t be confused by soil-like mixtures.
 Products like Coco-Perl and similar are simply platforms for adding bottled nutrients throughout the growing cycle.
 A good and proper ‘living soil’ will require very little, if any inputs during the growing process.
 Hence the term ‘water-only.’

 When using a high quality living soil you only need to make sure you get your water content correct.
-You don’t need to worry about pha measure of the acidity or alkalinity of a solution More, nutrient density (PPMparts per million More), water temperature, flushingthe act of rinsing nutrients from a medium as well as leechi...
-More, etc. Instead, you will work to create and evenly moist (but not soggy) soil that is a paradise for microbes, bacteria, fungi, and cannabis alike.
+You don’t need to worry about ph, nutrient density (PPM), water temperature, flushing, etc. Instead, you will work to create and evenly moist (but not soggy) soil that is a paradise for microbes, bacteria, fungi, and cannabis alike.

 By providing such a perfectly watered, nutrient rich environment, you put the plants in charge.
 When plants want calcium, its there for the taking.
 When plants want Nitrogen or Potassium, there it is.
 You see, in hydroponics you must know what your plants need, when they need it, and how much they need.
 Make one of a thousand possible mistakes and your plants will suffer.